A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

+Before the formal analysis, we give a high-level overview of how the framework operates.
+The entire strategy is divided into epochs, composed of several phases as reflected in the pseudocode of Algorithms \ref{alg:Evacuation}, \ref{alg:OneAttempt}, and \ref{alg:SinglePhase}.
+The sequence of steps performed by the agents resulting from a single call to Algorithm \ref{alg:SinglePhase} constitutes one \emph{phase}.
+Correspondingly, a single call to Algorithm \ref{alg:OneAttempt} for a fixed value of $\B$ constitutes one \emph{epoch}.
+In each epoch, the goal is to compute and execute a successful evacuation strategy for all agents.

+To achieve this, Algorithm \ref{alg:Evacuation} repeatedly launches attempts with successively doubled values of the parameter $\B$ (a bound $\B=2^j$ for $\OPT$ in the $j$-th epoch), which controls the granularity of the calculated partitions.
+For each attempt, the agents compute the corresponding $\B$-partition of the graph and execute Algorithm \ref{alg:OneAttempt} (with this partition).
+As we show later, once $\B$ becomes sufficiently large (specifically, $\B\ge\OPT$), a successful evacuation strategy is guaranteed to be found and completed in this epoch.
+Conversely, if $\B<\OPT$, then the evacuation attempt in such an epoch may fail, i.e., not all agents evacuate.
+The agents can easily detect such an unsuccessful attempt, and hence every agent that did not evacuate within the assumed time limit backtracks and starts over from its homebase in the next epoch.
+The algorithm continues by doubling~$\B$ before the next attempt.

+We emphasize that backtracking to the starting position after each phase is a key design choice that significantly simplifies the analysis, while adding only a constant factor to the final competitive ratio.
+The same justification applies to the doubling technique, which also contributes only a constant factor to the evacuation time.
+As our primary objective is to establish a general framework allowing a constant competitive ratio, we prioritize structural simplicity over the optimization of exact constant factors.

-The computation of the zone graph $\ZG$ can be done without knowing the locations of other agents and therefore each agent does that in the first step at the beginning of each epoch.
+A single attempt, captured by Algorithm \ref{alg:OneAttempt}, takes the computed $\B$-partition and constructs the associated zone graph $\ZG=(\ZGV,\ZGE)$.
+The computation of the zone graph $\ZG$ can be done without knowing the locations of other agents, and therefore, it is performed independently by each agent in the first step of each epoch.
 (Recall that the definition of the zone graph depends on $\B$ and thus the zone graph is different in each epoch).
-Next, all agents find the same $d$-\emph{coloring} of $\ZG=(\ZGV,\ZGE)$ (for brevity, a \emph{coloring} of $\ZG$), by which we mean a function $c\colon\ZGV\rightarrow\{1,\ldots,d\}$ such that for each edge $\{Z,Z'\}$ of $\ZG$ it holds $c(Z)\neq c(Z')$.
-Consequently, since in our algorithm each epoch will have $d$ phases, at the beginning of each epoch an agent knowing $\B$ is able to determine exactly how many phases there will be in the epoch.
+Next, applying the same deterministic algorithm, all agents find an identical $d$-\emph{coloring} of $\ZG$ defined as a function $c\colon\ZGV\rightarrow\{1,\ldots,d\}$ such that $c(Z)\neq c(Z')$ for any adjacent zones $Z$ and $Z'$.
+Consequently, since each agent knows $\B$ at the beginning of an epoch, it can locally determine the number of phases $d$.

+Algorithm~\ref{alg:OneAttempt} coordinates the agents at the level of zones, leaving the vertex-level coordination to Algorithm \ref{alg:SinglePhase} that actually handles agents' movements realizing internal or exclusive strategies of particular zones.

-In each phase $i\in\{1,\ldots,d\}$ we attempt to evacuate agents in zones colored $i$, leaving other agents idle.
-The zones having color $i$ can be treated in the following two different ways:
+In each phase $i\in\{1,\ldots,d\}$, Algorithm \ref{alg:SinglePhase} attempts to evacuate agents in zones colored $i$, leaving other agents idle.
+Such zones are handled in two distinct ways: